What is your water company doing to cope with the dry weather?

 Area: Northumberland, Tyne and Wear, Durham and parts of North Yorkshire

-The website says that there are “no plans in place to implement any drought measures such as hosepipe bans,” but adds that it is “good practice” to use water wisely.
+The website says there are “no plans in place to implement any drought measures such as hosepipe bans”, but adds it is “good practice” to use water wisely.

 – Severn Trent Water